Portrait Photography

 5. Capture Emotion

 The fifth tip is to focus on capturing emotion and expression.
-This is especially true if you are capturing a black and white face portrait.
+This is especially true if you are taking a black-and-white face portrait.

 Since black and white portraits put emphasis on a main subject, often a person, the emotion of that person will play a big part in whether the image is successful or not.